astronomer/docs/astro/configure-deployment-resources.md

 ## Worker resources

 A worker is responsible for executing tasks, which are first scheduled and queued by the scheduler.
-On Astro, task execution is powered by the [Celery Executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) with [KEDA](https://www.astronomer.io/blog/the-keda-autoscaler), which enables workers to autoscale between 1 and 10 depending on real-time workload.
+On Astro, task execution is powered by the [Celery executor](https://airflow.apache.org/docs/apache-airflow/stable/executor/celery.html) with [KEDA](https://www.astronomer.io/blog/the-keda-autoscaler), which enables workers to autoscale between 1 and 10 depending on real-time workload.
 Each worker is a Kubernetes Pod that is hosted within a Kubernetes Node in your Astro cluster.

 To modify the resources allocated to the workers in your Deployment, specify a quantity of AUs in the **Worker Resources** field of the Cloud UI.
 This value determines the size of each worker in your Deployment.
 While the total number of workers running at any given time may change, all workers will be created with the amount of CPU and memory you specify here.
 If you set **Worker Resources** to 10 AU, for example, your Deployment might scale up to 3 workers using 10 AU each for a total consumption of 30 AU.

 To ensure reliability, the minimum worker size supported is 10 AU.
 Beyond that, the maximum worker size you can set depends on the node instance type that is configured for the cluster in which your Deployment is hosted.
-If you attempt to provision a worker size that is not supported by your Cluster's instance type, you will see an error in the Cloud UI.
+If you attempt to provision a worker size that is not supported by your cluster's instance type, you will see an error in the Cloud UI.
 For example, if the node instance type for a given cluster is set to `m5.xlarge`, the maximum worker size supported for any Deployment within that cluster is 27 AU (2.7 CPUs, 10.1 GiB memory).
 This limit accounts for overhead that is required for system components.

-For a list of supported node instance types and their corresponding worker size limits, see [AWS Resource Reference](resource-reference-aws.md#deployment-worker-size-limits).
-To request a different instance type for your Cluster, reach out to [Astronomer Support](https://support.astronomer.io).
+For a list of supported node instance types and their corresponding worker size limits, see [AWS resource reference](resource-reference-aws.md#deployment-worker-size-limits).
+To request a different instance type for your Cluster, reach out to [Astronomer support](https://support.astronomer.io).

 ### Worker autoscaling logic